-How was the condition defined, and who made the diagnosis?
 In the cold remedy study, what if some of the people in the study had colds, but others had allergies and others had a sinus infection?
 That would really muddy the results.
 This is especially pertinent in studies of remedies for reading disorders.
-You need to look for how the research defined reading disorders (for example, did the subjects all have developmental dyslexia, or did some have that and others have secondary dyslexia, due to inadequate IQ or inadequate instruction, and did some have bad ADHD that made them unable to pay attention long enough to read, etc.), and who made that diagnosis.
+You need to look for how the research defined reading disorders (for example, did the subjects all have developmental dyslexia or did some have that and others have secondary dyslexia, due to inadequate IQ or inadequate instruction and did some have bad ADHD that made them unable to pay attention long enough to read, etc.), and who made that diagnosis.
 Only then can you know whether the remedy being reported is even treating the condition the authors say it’s treating.

-How were success and failure defined in the study, and how was that determination made?
 In the case of reading remedies, was success defined as an improvement in the rate of reading?
 Fluency?
 Comprehension?
 Something else?
 How much improvement was considered a success?
 1%?
 10%?
 50%?
 Was the person making the assessment qualified to make the assessment?
 Did the subjects and/or the evaluators know which treatment they were getting?
-Subjects who know (or believe) they are receiving a treatment will perform differently, and an evaluator’s assessment of outcome will unavoidably be biased if he or she knows what treatment the subject received.
+Subjects who know (or believe) they are receiving treatment will perform differently, and an evaluator’s assessment of the outcome will unavoidably be biased if he or she knows what treatment the subject received.
 Ideally, both the subject and the evaluator are “blind” to the treatment, meaning that neither knows whether the subject received the ‘real’ treatment.

-Were the people in the study receiving any therapy other than the therapy that is being studied?
-In a study of a new cancer treatment — call it Treatment X — if the patients are getting Treatment Y at the same time they’re getting Treatment X, then how can you know whether the effect was due to Treatment X (as the authors of the study may claim) or Treatment Y?
+In a study of new cancer treatment — call it Treatment X — if the patients are getting Treatment Y at the same time they’re getting Treatment X, then how can you know whether the effect was due to Treatment X (as the authors of the study may claim) or Treatment Y?
 You can’t.
 If a group of children with dyslexia is given vision therapy and also given specific reading instruction, and after six months they read better, the authors may claim that the study shows that vision therapy helped their reading, when in fact it may have been the reading instruction itself that accounted for the improvement.

 To summarize (and thanks for your patience!):